 Helps you lose weight

 To achieve your weight management goal brown rice can be the best replacement for refined white rice lacks the fiber and nutrients brown rice contain.
 Fruits, vegetables, legumes, beans and peas can all be good sources of dietary fiber too.
-Dietary fiber can help you moves waste through the digestive tract, may help prevent the formation of blood clots, improve blood cholesterol levels and lower your risk of heart disease, stroke, obesity and even type 2 diabetes.
+Dietary fiber can help you move waste through the digestive tract, may help prevent the formation of blood clots, improve blood cholesterol levels and lower your risk of heart disease, stroke, obesity and even type 2 diabetes.

 Studies show that people who eat more whole grains like brown rice weigh less than those who consume fewer whole grains.
 Fiber helps keep you fuller over a longer period of time, so you will feel satisfied consuming fewer calories overall.
 (7)

-Studies also suggests, replacing white rice with brown rice may help reduce belly fat and a significant decrease in blood pressure and CRP a marker of inflammation in the body.
+Studies also suggest, replacing white rice with brown rice may help reduce belly fat and a significant decrease in blood pressure and CRP a marker of inflammation in the body.
 Brown rice can be a better alternative for those with diabetes.
 It’s higher amounts of magnesium helps blood sugar and insulin metabolism.
 (8)

 In addition to fiber, grains provide nutrients like thiamin (Vitamin B1), riboflavin (Vitamin B2), niacin (Vitamin B3), folate (Vitamin B9), iron, magnesium, potassium, calcium and selenium.
 These are all important for a variety of body functions like forming new cells, carrying oxygen in the blood, regulating the thyroid, and maintaining a healthy immune system.